CyberGRX/api-examples/python_examples/remove_uuid_tags/README.md

 * create your virtual environment  directory
 2. python3 -m venv env

-* active you environment
-3. source env/bin/activate

 * install requirements
-4. poetry install
+3. poetry install

 * source API token
-5. source .auth-token
+4. source .auth-token

 * execute the script
-6. python3 uuidTags.py
+5. python3 uuidTags.py

 * once complete deactivate the virtual environment
-7. deactivate
+6. deactivate

 * remove .auth-token
-8. rm -rf .auth-token
+7 rm -rf .auth-token

 - Don't forget to remove the auth-token.
 This is an additional protection for you.